azdavis/millet/docs/errors.md

 | `<num>`     | `word`, `real`, `int`                   |
 | `<numtxt>`  | `word`, `real`, `int`, `string`, `char` |

+Note also that Millet will report a type of `<none>` for invalid expressions, like variables that aren't defined.

 ## 5008

 A function application expression was encountered, but the function expression did not have a function type.